 Stryker claimed in its motion to dismiss that Ms. Gulluscio didn’t properly plead her case for product liability, breach of warranty, negligent design and failure to warn.
-However, Judge William E. Smith ruled that she had adequately stated her case and alleged enough facts in her filings to allow her case to proceed to a jury.
+However, Judge William E. Smith ruled that she had adequately stated her metal on metal hip replacement lawsuit and alleged enough facts in her filings to allow her case to proceed to a jury.

 Defective Hips Can Cause Severe Complications